NoorMajdoub/hill_hack_for_justice_hackathon/README.md

 We built a **modular pipeline** that takes the user from idea to name validation using simple logic, rule-checking, and semantic filtering.
 Our aim was to keep the process transparent so that users can understand the decision-making logic at every step.

 ---
+✅ Stage 1: Symbol and Number Check

+Ensures no illegal characters or only digits are used in the company name.

+✅ Stage 2: Cursing & Restricted Words Filter

+Detects inappropriate, offensive, or misleading words (in French & Arabic) like institutional terms (e.g., "Police", "Banque Centrale").

+✅ Stage 3: Legal Type Compliance

+Validates the name based on the legal company type:

+e.g., SARL, SUARL, Société en nom collectif, foreign branches.

+Suggests corrections or additions to match legal structure requirements.

+✅ Stage 4: Similar Name Detection

+Uses fuzzy matching and semantic analysis to detect if a proposed name is too similar to existing companies (from a provided dataset).

+Prevents intentional misspelling or impersonation.

+✅ Impact Evaluation

+Evaluates whether the name is vague, misleading, or unsuitable based on the company activity.

+Suggests better names (GPT-4/Gemini-powered).

 ## 🛠️ Project Structure